TOMB RAIDER REVIEW

 We start the game as the infamous Lara Croft, who has been shipwrecked on an island known as “Yamatai” near Japan after her crew’s ship goes down in a freak storm.
 Pretty standard catastrophic beginning to any adventure video game really.
 As the game progresses, Lara watches footage on a home camera she finds, which shows how the crew crashed in the first place.
 Upon exploring the island the group realize they are not alone, as they share the island with a religious cult who are set upon killing them.
 These mysterious men kidnap Lara’s friend Sam, so Lara goes on a hunt for revenge to get her back.
 Along the way, Lara learns more about this strange group and the even stranger island they are stuck on, and why they are so interested in her best friend.
 It’s a pretty dark story actually, and there are some pretty graphic scenes – certainly not for the faint of heart.

 Now unlike past Tomb Raider game, this one features a younger and more naïve version of Lara Croft.
 She begins the game absolutely terrified of everything – evident by her rasping breath and emotional facial expressions.
 This changes as you build up a weapon inventory and begin to defend yourself against these enemies, and you visually see Lara’s confidence increase.
-You can and constantly hear her whispering, “you can do this” before performing dangerous tasks.
+You can constantly hear her whispering, “you can do this” before performing dangerous tasks.
 It’s nice to have a game with a strong female character, and this makes me wish there were more games likes these on the market.
-Saying that, they certainly did not spare any expense making Lara the standard sex-kitten tomb raider that she is known for, but hey that’s the franchise right?
+Saying that, they certainly did not spare any expense making Lara maintain a certain sex appeal, but oh well it is tomb raider after all.

-Overall this game isn’t necessarily included in my top ten “desert island games” (which I know doesn’t make sense due to the lack of electricity but you catch my drift), but it is really fun to come back to from time to time.
+Overall this game is really fun to come back to from time to time.
 It’s one of the few games I’ve played that has a strong female lead, which I totally dig as a female gamer.
 There is a sequel supposedly being released in 2016, so prepare yourself and play this game soon!